GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-No one in the brief history of computing has ever written a piece of perfect software.
-It's unlikely that you'll be the first.
+When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.

-~ Andy Hunt (author)
+~ Kent Beck
 <pre>

 </pre>